The Row Margaux 10 vs. Shoulder 12

 Wearability

-The Margaux 10 is primarily a top-handle bag.
-It sits comfortably in the crook of the arm and feels lightweight in hand.
-While it includes a strap for hands-free flexibility, the structured base and tapered top can make crossbody wear feel less natural than hand carry.
+The Margaux 10 is primarily a lightweight handheld bag.
+It sits comfortably in the crook of the arm or carried by the top handles.
+While it includes a crossbody strap, the wider base and strap placement mean it doesn’t hug the body as naturally as some crossbody styles.

-The Shoulder 12 was designed for shoulder wear.
-Its longer strap drop allows it to rest comfortably, even over coats, and the wider base distributes weight more evenly when carrying more.
-It feels balanced rather than bulky.
+The Shoulder 12, by contrast, was designed for shoulder wear.
+The longer strap drop allows it to sit comfortably against the body, even when wearing outerwear.
+The bag feels balanced rather than bulky and stays close to the torso.

 The Row Margaux Shoulder 12 bag in deep brown matte grained calfskin leather displayed on a table — featured on Violetta’s Bags for its refined craftsmanship and tonal depth.